-For more information on where details of the methodology of the Benchmark Index can be found see Where can the methodology used for the calculation of the designated index be found? (below).
+For more information on where details of the methodology of the Benchmark Index can be found see Where can the methodology used for the calculation of the designated index be found? below.

-What sustainability indicators are used to measure the attainment of the sustainable investment objective of this financial product?
+• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?